hansbuehler/deephedging/Network.md

 The _agent_ here is the functional $a$ which maps the current **state** $s_t$ to an **action**, which in this case is simply how many units of the $n$ hedging instruments to buy in $t$.
 In practise, $s_t$ represents the features available at time $t$.

 The agent provided in ``agent.py`` provides for both "recurrent" and non-recurrent featyres.
-Ut should be noted that since the state at time $s_t$ contains the previous steps action $a_{t-1}$ as well as the aggregate position $\delta_{t-1}$ strictly speaking even a "non-recurrent" agent is actually recurrent.
+It should be noted that since the state at time $s_t$ contains the previous steps action $a_{t-1}$ as well as the aggregate position $\delta_{t-1}$ strictly speaking even a "non-recurrent" agent is actually recurrent.

 Define the function